urql-graphql/urql/docs/guides.md

 but they work with values that come in asynchronously over time.

-These utilities are called "operators" and there's a lot of them to enable you to express any asynchronous or iterable behaviour that you need.
+These utilities are called "operators" and there's a lot of them to enable you to express any asynchronous or iterable behavior that you need.

 For instance you can convert an array into a Wonka source,